CS157A-Team-5/CS157A-Team-5/README.md

 ### Explanation for entity sets and relationships:
 ### Pets
-The database needs to store the data of each pet
+The database needs to store the data of each pet.
+Pets are weak entity sets so they require an owner

 ### Owners
 The database needs to store data of the owners of the pets

-### Location
-Each owner will have a location they live in so the database needs to store that data

 ### Park
 There is likely parks in which owners take their pet so the database needs to stare that information

-### Treats (I do not remember if this was one we established that we were using)
+### Treat
 Pets have treats they enjoy so we want our database to store the data on the treats that each pet enjoys

+### Group
+People can meet together in groups so their pets can play so we need our database to store the information of the groups

 ### Owns (Owner-to-Pet)
 All pets registered in our application have owners to the database needs to store that information as a relationship